Viasat/halite/doc/halite-err-id-reference.md

 ---
 ### <a name="l-err/result-always-known"></a>l-err/result-always-known

-The result of the equality check is always the same and can be known in advance, so it is not needed.
+The result of the equality check is always the same and can be known in advance, so a check is not needed.

 #### Error message template: